bartek/bartek.github.io/pages/food-notes.md

 It's a combination of culinary discoveries as well as tips that are typically applicable to a variety of dishes.

+* 04/29/2025: Over the weekend I picked up some sausages from the farmer's market and the only buns I could procure were of the Wonder Bread variety.
+They are OK, but not great.
+However, I steamed them and they morphed into something completely upgraded.
+So, sometimes, it's good to steam your buns!
 * 01/28/2025: Put a fried egg on it!
 * 01/28/2025: Many times when you think you need more salt, you actually need more acid.
 Throw in some vinegar (or lemon juice, etc) instead of the salt.
 Thanks [Deb Perlman](https://smittenkitchen.com/)
 * 12/03/2024: Chicken Soup/Stock: Breast is best for flavour, feet/wings for texture.
 Don't overcook the breast, and take it out once it's fully cooked (low simmer).
 Then, cook the rest of the carcass for collagen extraction.